Masters by Research Professional Practice

 - Impact case studies of teaching and learning innovation arising from the strategy meetings

 - A copy of the most recent Ofsted report

-How will this help my current or future career?
+How will this help my career?

 If you are aiming to develop your career as an aspiring professional in a middle or senior management position, then this research degree will enable you to build the necessary skills within your developing professional portfolio.
 Likewise, if you are looking to take your first steps into academia, then a Masters by Research (M.Res) could be ideal for you.

 It is also an excellent stepping stone to Doctoral level research, either a PhD degree or a Professional Doctorate (EdD/DBA/D.Prac).

 How can I find out more and how do I apply?

 Email the award leader, Dr Nick Sutcliffe at email@example.com with any queries.
 If you're ready to apply, download the application form.
 There are two intakes per year for the award and all applications will be considered.
 Successful applicants will be invited for a panel interview and are also required to attend an evening induction event to prepare them for their studies.